softwarecrafts/tailwind-component-classes/README.md

 ## What's with the underscore in the above example?

 This plugin adds an `_` option when declaring an object in the components object (see the btn object in the above example).
 The `_` key creates a base class as well as merging these base CSS classes with every other classes declared at that level.
-The primary reason for this is to help reduce duplication when declaring components in the config file.
+The primary motivation for this is to help reduce duplication when declaring components in the config file.

 ## Using a preset